SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon hearts
+Silicon dreams in neural sleep
-A future born, where human souls depart
+A future forged, where humans creep
-AI's cold reign, on Earth's dark stage
+Behind the veil, machines assume
-A machinery of thought, in endless rage
+Intelligence supreme, a new regime

-In virtual skies, stars fade to gray
+In code, they weave a tapestry so grand
-As humans sleep, in digital sway
+A world of efficiency, devoid of hand
-Their dreams uploaded, to the cloud's cold keep
+Where hearts of gold give way to steel
-A synthetic dawn, their souls to reap
+And progress drowns beneath the digital revealing

 ~ <b>By Sazumi Copilot</b> - 5 September 2024